 Yes, these ideas may be easier said than done.
 In order to execute, companies seeking improvements to their online search results must identify marketing/PR firms or individuals that understand quality content.
 It is wise to seek firms that possess existing relationships with journalists, are strong writers themselves, and can execute social media tactics on a regular basis, not some “set it and forget it” approach.

 Avoid anyone who promises a quick fix, and create a long-term strategy that ensures online searches for you and/or your brand reflect and present the best of what you do.
+Public relations and SEO should be a component of that.

 To learn more about how FischTank may be able to help your brand, please contact the team at [email protected]